juandelaHD/juandelaHD/README.md

 #

-<details><summary><h3>👨‍💻 Jumas's Coding Journey</h3></summary> From a young age, my passion for solving problems ignited my interest in engineering.
-In my last year of high school, I began coding, which led me to discover Software Engineering.
-This field provided a clear path to turn my passion into a career.
-At university, I delved deeper into software development, fascinated by algorithms, data structures, and software design.
-My desire to share knowledge led me to become a teaching assistant for the "Algorithms and Programming 2" course, where I honed my communication skills and understanding of the material.
-A friend introduced me to Tutor.com, allowing me to tutor students worldwide.
-This experience refined my problem-solving abilities and teaching methods.
-Additionally, I participated in hackathons, including HackITBA, gaining practical experience in developing solutions under pressure and working in dynamic teams.
-These experiences have fueled my ambition to push the boundaries of my knowledge and skills.
-They reinforced my commitment to software engineering and my desire to contribute to technological advancements.
-Through teaching, tutoring, and hackathons, I have built a solid foundation that I am eager to expand as I continue my coding journey. </details>
+<details><summary><h3>👨‍💻 Jumas's Coding Journey</h3></summary> From a young age, I’ve been passionate about solving problems, which naturally led me to discover Software Engineering during my final year of high school.
+At university, I deepened my understanding of algorithms, data structures, and software design, which solidified my interest in the field.
+Eager to share my knowledge, I became a teaching assistant for "Algorithms and Programming 2," refining my communication skills and reinforcing my grasp of the subject.
+I also tutored students worldwide through Tutor.com, further enhancing my problem-solving and teaching abilities.
+Participating in hackathons, such as HackITBA, gave me hands-on experience working in fast-paced, collaborative environments to develop practical solutions under pressure.
+These experiences have shaped my skills and fueled my drive to grow as a software engineer, contribute to impactful projects, and continue learning in this ever-evolving field. </details>